 Every parent of a child with special needs should know this site, especially if their child is autistic.
 I say this because most of the complex IDEA rules and laws seem to trip up families with autism because it can be not as well defined.
 How often have you been asked, “She has autism?
 O.K., so WHO gave you that diagnosis?”
 This is your guide to understand the complexities when you and your advocate or lawyer has to fight for your child’s rights.

 TACANow (formerly short for “Talk About Curing Autism Now”) has lots of great resources to help your child outside conventional Western medicine.
 There are excellent resources for those starting on this journey under “Family Resources.”
 Everything I now know about poop, I learned from TACA! 😉 Features a newly diagnosed section.

-This is the site by Jenny McCarthy, who is also the coordinator of the massive AutismOne conference as well as the the smaller Autism Education Summit.
+This is the site by Jenny McCarthy, who is also the coordinator of the massive AutismOne conference.
 GenRescue focuses on recovery, especially through biomedical protocols, and even features a grant program.
 Features a newly diagnosed section.

 O.K., this site is not for the faint of heart and not necessarily Christian.
 Right now, in fact, there is a cuss symbol on the homepage, so not really Christian at all.
 However, I will tell you that this is the website that helped me to be brave, bold and rebellious in treating my children.

 Webinars, webinars, webinars!
 Every week, an expert in healthcare, medicine, nutrition, alternative health, therapy, or psychology helps YOU tackle the difficult problems you encounter on a daily basis with an autistic child.
 These 1-hour courses cover topics like nutrition, sleeping, self-injury and more.
 Check out the parent site, Autism.com, for the latest advancement in the science of autism and more.

 What sites for Christian families raising autistic kids would you like to share with my readers?